aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

 * Add a method `Route#run(req, res)` that (1) instantiates an instance of the controller class, (2) calls `invoke_action`.
 For now, pass an empty hash as the third argument to `ControllerBase#initialize`.
-  This will serve as a stub for the route params which we will replace that with the real route params soon.
+  This will serve as a stub for the route params, which we will replace with the real route params soon.
 * Add a method `Router#run(req, res)` that calls `#run` on the first matching route.
 If none is found, return a `404` error by setting the response status.
 It's also nice to add a message body so the user